 Cross-platform compatibility

-Another key point of differentiation is console compatibility:
+Another key differentiator is console compatibility:

-Design and construction
+Design and Construction

 Full Force Technology